-Cross-sectional Study-A type of epidemiological study of a group or groups which examines the relationship between exposure and outcome to a chemical or to chemicals at one point in time.
+Cross-sectional Study-A type of epidemiological study of a group or groups of people that examines the relationship between exposure and outcome to a chemical or to chemicals at one point in time.

-Data Needs-substance-specific informational needs that if met would reduce the uncertainties of human health assessment.
+Data Needs-Substance-specific informational needs that if met would reduce the uncertainties of human health assessment.